Bangladesh International School, Dammam: IGCSE exams

 Maleeha Choudhury, who had been a pupil since 1998, also achieved Best Across Four Cambridge A Levels and Top in Saudi Arabia in Chemistry.
 She is currently a student of medicine at Batterjee Medical College in Jeddah.

-In 2018, Abdullah bin Joynal, got Top in the world for General Mathematics in IGCSE.
-As a result, he was granted a scholarship from the school.
+In 2018, Abdullah bin Joynal achieved the highest global score in IGCSE General Mathematics and was subsequently awarded an academic scholarship by the institution.